-The antimicrobial peptide M33 is an optimized version of an artificial peptide sequence isolated by a random library and selected in the past years for its efficacy and stability.
+The antimicrobial peptide SET-M33 is an optimized version of an artificial peptide sequence isolated from a random library and selected in the past years for its efficacy and stability.
 The peptide is synthesized in a tetra-branched form that gives high stability to circulating proteases.
-M33 showed considerable activity against various multi-resistant Gram-negative bacteria, including clinical isolates of Pseudomonas aeruginosa, Klebsiella pneumoniae, Acinetobacter baumanii and other enterobacteriaceae.
-Moreover, when M33 peptide is synthesized as D-stereoisomer it gains strong activity against the Gram-positive bacterium Staphylococcus aureus.
-M33 was tested for its efficacy in models of sepsis, pneumonia and skin infections, showing a very promising activity profile.
+SET-M33 showed considerable activity against various multi-resistant Gram-negative bacteria, including clinical isolates of Pseudomonas aeruginosa, Klebsiella pneumoniae, Acinetobacter baumanii and other Enterobacteriaceae.
+Moreover, when SET-M33 peptide is synthesized as D-stereoisomer it gains strong activity against the Gram-positive bacterium Staphylococcus aureus.
+SET-M33 was tested for its efficacy in models of sepsis, pneumonia and skin infections, showing a very promising activity profile.

 - Brunetti J, Falciani C, Bracci L, Pini A. Models of In-Vivo Bacterial Infections for the Development of Antimicrobial Peptide-based Drugs.Curr Top Med Chem.
 2017; 17(5):613-619.